torus-tools/cli/README.md

   -o, --output=output  desired output directory.
 Default is dep_pack.

-  -r, --responsive     resizes images efficiently for each type of device (sm, md, lg), then replaces each image
-                       instance in the html files with a picture tag.

   -w, --webp           saves a webp version of each image, then replaces each image instance in the html files with a
                        picture tag.